 - St George’s, London

-What Is The Format Of The Exam?
+What Is The Format Of GAMSAT?

-- Reasoning in Humanities (reading time 10 minutes, writing time 100 minutes)
+- Reasoning in humanities.
+Reading time 10 minutes, writing time 100 minutes

-- Written communication (reading time 5 minutes, writing time 60 minutes)
+- Written communication.
+Reading time 5 minutes, writing time 60 minutes

-- Reasoning in Biological and Physical Sciences (reading time 10 minutes, writing time 170 minutes)
+- Reasoning in biological and physical sciences.
+Reading time 10 minutes, writing time 170 minutes

-When Can I Take GAMSAT?
+When Should I Take GAMSAT?

 How Should I Prepare For GAMSAT?